YOUTH ORCHESTRAL DEVELOPMENT

 - Running costs and bursaries for students of the Western Cape to attend the Franschhoek Chamber Music Workshop

-This portfolio offers, subject to available funds, support for individuals wishing to pursue their studies at university level in South Africa.
+This portfolio offers, subject to available funds, support for individuals wishing to pursue their studies in order to become a professional musician or teacher in South Africa.
 Support can be in the form of fees for lessons, additional classes including theory, application fees for examinations and competitions and transport costs.
-Occasionally, graduates of our universities are accepted to continue their studies overseas.
-In those cases, we aim to fund their return air travel but further support is precluded by the terms of our section 18A approval from SARS.
+Occasionally, opportunities are offered overseas for graduates or professional musicians wishing to develop their skills further.
+In those cases, we may offer assistance towards their return air travel but further support is precluded by the terms of our section 18A approval from SARS.

 INSTRUMENT DONATION AND RESTORATION